schlopp96/VBP/README.md

 - **_NOTE:_**

-  - As of now, BepInEx will _still_ list its current version as the last stable build number, even if a "Development Build" patch is installed.
+  - BepInEx will list its current version as the last stable build number, even if a bleeding-edge build is installed.
 It will still work all the same.

   - If you wish to verify, you can either compare the files contained in the patch to the ones you have on your machine using a diff tool, or simply side-to-side by eye.